-ZMA is a supplement composed of two minerals, Zinc and Magnesium, and a vitamin, Vitamin B6.
+ZMA is a supplement made up of two minerals, Zinc and Magnesium, and a vitamin, Vitamin B6.

-It is promoted as a natural anabolic, i.e. theoretically increases testosterone levels naturally.
-At least that's what the marks say!
+It is promoted as a natural anabolic, that is, it theoretically increases testosterone levels naturally.
+At least that's what the brands say!

-In addition in theory can improve recovery, improve sleep quality and also give gains in the level of sports performance.
+Furthermore, in theory it can improve recovery, improve sleep quality and also provide gains in terms of sporting performance.

-It really sounds like an amazing supplement, but… will it really be?
+It really seems like an incredible supplement, but…is it really?

-We decided to look at these benefits in detail and see if the ZMA really delivers on its promises.
+We decided to analyze these benefits in detail and see if ZMA really delivers on what it promises.

-We start by making a small presentation of each of the ingredients in this supplement, and then yes, realize to what extent the ZMA is effective for those who walk in the gym.
+We start by making a small presentation of each of the ingredients in this supplement, and then understanding how effective ZMA is for those who work in the gym.

 Note: Some benefits are intrinsically linked, an increase in testosterone will lead to better recovery.
-In addition, studies on the ZMA supplement are scarce, so we have also looked at several separate ingredient studies.
+Furthermore, studies on the ZMA supplement are scarce, so we also analyzed several studies on the ingredients separately.

 Zinc and Magnesium

-Zinc is easily lost with sweat, and can be a smart supplementation in people who sweat a lot in training, or during the summer, when temperatures rise.
+Zinc is easily lost through sweat, and can be a smart supplement for people who sweat a lot during training, or during the summer, when temperatures rise.

 The most common dose found in ZMA formulas is 30mg.